HPAI-BSC/neural_patterns_abstractions/README.md

 - path_location/imgs/dog/train/dog/images0008.JPEG
 - path_location/imgs/dog/train/no_dog/images00058.JPEG

+Once you create the structure, if you need to run the step3, you have to copy the data/imgs/ folder to tiramisu_semantic_transfer/imgs/

 ### Third Step
 This step creates the FNE for the selected synsets.
 This version uses the Tiramisu 3.0 interface, but an any other feature extraction library should work.